tianyu0207/PMSACL/README.md

-# MSACL
+# PMSACL
-Code for 'Self-supervised Multi-class Pre-training forUnsupervised Anomaly Detection and Segmentation in Medical Images'
+Code for 'Self-supervised Pseudo Multi-class Pre-training for Unsupervised Anomaly Detection and Segmentation in Medical Images'